 Processes for engagement

-As outlined above, in order to achieve specific outcomes, it may be necessary to nominate a dedicated person to follow developments within a specific RFMO and to lead on the coordination of statements.
+As outlined above, in order to achieve specific outcomes, it would be necessary to nominate a dedicated person to follow developments within a specific RFMO and to lead on the coordination of statements.

 A suggested process to follow might be.